 The car manufacturer let the building to a chain of restaurants until 2004 and then fully redeveloped it.

-Citroen commissioned the architect Manuelle Gautrand with the realization of this gigantic project.
+He commissioned the architect Manuelle Gautrand with the creation of this gigantic project.

-This extreme makeover was part of an extensive programme of modernization of the car manufacturer’s image.
+This extreme makeover was part of an extensive programme of modernisation of the car manufacturer’s image.